FRBs/zdm/papers/CRACO/README.txt

 This simply plots the previously generated beams.
 It also generates plots of the individual components, and a plot including the primary beamshape only

+#5: make_dm_response
+Calculates a DM mask, which represents the different limitations of maximum DM over the survey

+#6 plot_ASKAP_CRACO.py
+This script plots the rate of FRB detections for these different surveys

+#7 print_weighting_factors.py
+This generates plots of mean frequency etc etc, and averaged weightings factors over the entire survey